dekorateio/dekorate/readme.md

 #### related examples
  - [spring boot with fmp on openshift example](examples/spring-boot-with-fmp-on-kubernetes-example)

+#### Debugging and Logging

+To control how verbose the dekorate output is going to be you can set the log level level threshold, using the `io.dekorate.log.level` system property-drawer.

+Allowed values are:

+- OFF
+- ERROR
+- WARN
+- INFO (default)
+- DEBUG

 #### Explicit configuration of annotation processors

 By default, Dekorate doesn't require any specific configuration of its annotation processors.